emgarten/Sleet/README.md

 ``sleet createconfig --s3``

-Edit `sleet.json` using your editor of choice to set the url of your storage account and the connection string.
+Edit `sleet.json` using your editor of choice to set the url of your s3 bucket and access key.

 ``notepad sleet.json``